jackc/pgx/README.md

 surface desirable changes.
 If possible API changes are acceptable, then `v3` is the recommended branch for new development.

-Pgx is a pure Go database connection library designed specifically for PostgreSQL.
-Pgx is different from other drivers such as [pq](http://godoc.org/github.com/lib/pq) because, while it can operate as a database/sql compatible driver, pgx is primarily intended to be used directly.
+pgx is a pure Go driver and toolkit for PostgreSQL. pgx is different from other drivers such as [pq](http://godoc.org/github.com/lib/pq) because, while it can operate as a database/sql compatible driver, pgx is primarily intended to be used directly.
 It offers a native interface similar to database/sql that offers better performance and more features.

 ## Features

-Pgx supports many additional features beyond what is available through database/sql.
+pgx supports many additional features beyond what is available through database/sql.

 * pgtype package includes support for approximately 60 different PostgreSQL types - these are usable in pgx native and any database/sql PostgreSQL adapter
 * Batch queries